satra/NiPyPe-Paper/nipype_paper.rst

 the file is overwritten by an identical copy.
 The second one can be slower especially for big files, but can tell that two files are identical even if they have different modification times.
-To allow efficient recomputation NiPyPE has to store outputs of all Nodes.
+To allow efficient recomputation NiPyPe has to store outputs of all Nodes.
 This can generate a significant amount of data for typical neuroimaging studies.
 However, not all outputs of every Node are used as inputs to other Nodes or relevant to the final results.
 Users can decide to remove those outputs (and save some disk space) by setting the remove\_unecessary\_outputs to True.
-These and other configuration options provide a mechanism to streamline the use of NiPyPE for different applications.
+These and other configuration options provide a mechanism to streamline the use of NiPyPe for different applications.

 Deployment